 In addition to family favorite features such as Treemagination and Symphony Woods, this year’s exhibition will offer several new experiences such as Tree Fascination, a brilliant digital projection of immersive color and pattern on a grove of eastern white and scots pine trees.
-This year’s event will also debut a new route with a more spacious pathway and two adults-only nights.
+This year’s event will also debut a new route with a more spacious pathway.

 New features in 2019: